vitadisplays/puppet-oxid/README.markdown

 Legacy Version of oxid, like 4.4.8, are recordnized.
 Theme or Module configuration will be converted to default configurations.

 ### Parameters:
-	- ensure              present or absen.
+	- ensure              present or absent.
 Default is present.
 	- shopid              Shop id, Used for Enterprise Editions.
 Default is oxbase.
 	- type                default for common parameters, theme for theme parameters and module for module parameters
 	- module              empty for common parameters and theme or module id.